dr413677671/PromptGallery-stable-diffusion-webui/README.md

 First, go to an empty directory where you store the temp.

-Run git clone to get the clone-gallery.
+Run git clone to get the prompt-gallery.

   ```sh
   git clone https://github.com/dr413677671/PromptGallery-stable-diffusion-webui.git